brentp/methylcode/example/example.rst

 Installing Software
 ===================

-Much of the software used in this example can be installed following the instructions here Note that not all of that is needed for this example.
+Much of the software used in this example can be installed following the instructions here:

 https://github.com/brentp/methylcode/blob/master/bench/get.sh

+Note that not all of that is needed for this example.

 Bedtools can be installed as::